Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: VOC Propagation and Channel Modeling

 (\ref{modified fourier plume}) does not explicitly contain any phase term and, therefore, doesn't produce any delay.
-This is because the plume model considers that VOCs have been emitted continuously for an infinite time, and the system is in a quasi-steady state at the time of observation.
-However, the absence of the delay term doesn't imply instantaneous transport of VOCs.
-It can be explained as the receiver is continuously exposed to a VOC concentration that integrates the cumulative effects of past emissions.
+This is because the system is in a quasi-steady state at the time of observation.
 It is important to note that even though the continuous emission doesn't yield a delay, the delay is implicitly encoded in the derivation from the time-dependent Gaussian puff model, which is explained in Sec. \ref{subsec:puff}.
 For this reason, the delay is considered to be zero for continuous emission, not due to the physical absence of propagation time but due to the quasi-steady nature of the model.